 Even if you’re not setting out to beat Tesla at their own game, battery design and implementation is an unavoidable challenge for PCB designers.
 The related power conditioning, control, and charging circuitry have to work with intense specifications and power requirements.
 However, with a state-of-the-art 3D design environment these components can stop being a threat to project success.
 PCB design software, like Altium Designer, provides cutting-edge, intuitive tools to build high performing power management PCB’s.

-Plus, with add-ons like Altium Vault, you can keep track of components, like lithium ion cells, and save yourself the time needed to design every board from scratch.
+Plus, with add-ons like Altium Vault, you can keep track of components, like Li-ion battery packs, and save yourself the time needed to design every board from scratch.
 Transform your workflow with an Altium solution today.